 Traditional Japanese snow scenery: Shirakawago etc.

-Even in big cities such as Tokyo, Osaka, Kyoto, snow falls occasionally.
+Even in big cities such as Tokyo, Osaka, and Kyoto, snow falls occasionally.
 In those big cities, if snow falls even a bit, transportation will be delayed and confusion will arise.

 If you want to experience a really cold winter, it is also advisable to visit ice floes in northern Hokkaido (Abashiri, Monbetsu, Shiretoko Urotro Rausu).